intermountainneuroimaging/inc_documentation/docs/source/deidentification.rst

 ++++++++++++++
 To get started, you'll need to download the Flywheel CLI on the machine where your data resides, or on a machine that has mounted access to where your data resides: visit the :ref:`cli_basics` page.

-Before getting started, you'll also need some way to read the existing header information in your dicom files (for example, DCMTK's dcmdump tool).
+Before getting started, you'll also need some way to read the existing header information in your dicom files (for example, `DCMTK's dcmdump tool <https://dicom.offis.de/dcmtk.php.en>`_).
 Alternatively, if you already know the header codes and header information, you can forgo looking it up with the dicom header reader.

 Once the Flywheel CLI is downloaded (and your personal API key generated), you are ready to start ingesting de-identified data into Flywheel.